-- 8.1 Development in Ridgemont should be phased as generally outlined in Figure 41: Phasing.
+- 8.1 Development in Ridgemont should be phased as generally outlined in Figure 42: Phasing.
 Variations to the phase boundaries or order may be permitted at the discretion of the approving authority. - 8.2 Development in Ridgemont should be phased in a generally contiguous manner from southwest to northeast.
-The order of phases identified in Figure 41: Phasing may be modified at the land use amendment and subdivision stage depending on the capacity and efficient extension of infrastructure and market demand.
-Modification to the order of phases identified in Figure 41: Phasing may be permitted at the discretion of the Approving Authority and may be subject to an NASP amendment if the modification results in non-contiguous development. - 8.3 Phasing will be coordinated to provide emergency access as required over the course of development. - 8.4 Lands identified as "TBD" in Figure 41: Phasing are owned by private landowners and may be developed at any time following the commencement of the abutting phase and availability of nearby or adjacent transportation and servicing infrastructure. - B.5 Development shall not progress beyond Phase 1 until the Town and Developer have reached a mutually acceptable agreement on the design, construction and cost obligations of upgrading the road identified in location "D" on Figure 29: Internal Road Network, and included within Phase 2 on Figure 41: Phasing, in consultation with adjacent landowners.
+The order of phases identified in Figure 42: Phasing may be modified at the land use amendment and subdivision stage depending on the capacity and efficient extension of infrastructure and market demand. - Phasing will be coordinated to provide emergency access as required over the course of development. - 8.4 Lands identified as "TBD" in Figure 42: Phasing are owned by private landowners and may be developed at any time following the commencement of the abutting phase and availability of nearby or adjacent transportation and servicing infrastructure.